penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/09-connect-agents-a2a-protocol.md

+---
+title: Connect tools to external services - Module 03
+description: Learn how to integrate Azure Logic Apps conversational agents with external services using the A2A protocol and the official Python SDK. ms.service: azure-logic-apps
+author: nikhilsira
+ms.author: nikhilsira
+ms.topic: tutorial
+ms.date: 08/27/2025
+---

 # Module 09 - Connect your agents using A2A protocol

 This module explains how to integrate Azure Logic Apps conversational agents with external services using the A2A protocol and the official Python SDK.

+When you finish this module, you'll achieve the goals and complete the tasks in the following list:

+- Understand how conversational agents in Azure Logic Apps align with the A2A protocol for interoperability.
+- Discover agents using the agent card and understand its structure and purpose.
+- Use A2A-compliant APIs to send messages, retrieve tasks, and stream responses.
+- Authenticate with agents using API keys or App Service authentication (EasyAuth).
+- Connect to a Logic Apps agent using the official Python SDK and perform basic interactions.

 ## Conversational agents using A2A protocol